.

 This is the wider view with a few more details.

-When you get off a plane and wonder how the traffic is like in the city.
+In this case when you get off a plane and wonder how the traffic is like in the city.

 The traffic data that is shown include: Road works, Traffic accidents, heavy traffic, moderate traffic, Hazards...